Frustrated with your website? You are not alone.

 When it comes to traffic to your website, you can do all kinds of things to build awareness on and offline to generate traffic if you are willing to do the hard work.
 Start with these articles:

 Think about this… Would you rather have 1000s of visitors and only convert a handful?
-Would you prefer to have hundreds of site visitors and convert half of them?
+Or would you prefer to have hundreds of site visitors and convert half of them?
 Hmmm…

 Website performance metrics that do not meet standards.